jamesmacwhite/gedling-borough-council-bin-calendars/API.md

 You can locally run the API through wrangler.

 ```
-npx wranger dev
+npx wrangler dev
 ```

-This will run the API on `http://localhost:8787.
+This will run the API on `http://localhost:8787`.